Fans, Trophy And Teams Arrive In Qatar For World Cup Countdown - UrduPoint

 Doha, (UrduPoint / Pakistan Point News - 13th Nov, 2022 ) :One week from kickoff, the World Cup trophy returned to Qatar on Sunday, teams and fans started arriving and safety barriers went up across Doha ahead of one of the most controversial football tournaments ever.

-The trophy which will be presented to the winning team on December 18 returned from a world tour in time for next Sunday's opening game when hosts Qatar take on Ecuador.
+The trophy which will be presented on December 18 returned from a world tour of 51 countries in time for next Sunday's opening game between hosts Qatar and Ecuador.

-FIFA's pleas to "focus on the football" have struggled however against an international spotlight on Qatar's treatment of migrant workers, women and the LGBTQ community.
+FIFA's plea to "focus on the football" has struggled to be heard however amid an international spotlight on Qatar's treatment of migrant workers, women and the LGBTQ community.
 Qatar has angrily rebuffed most of the attacks and local media on Sunday blasted the "arrogance" of some Western countries.

-"It seems to have been all we have read about in recent weeks," said Ringo Gonzalez, an Ecuadoran based in Germany, who was among fans gathering at the World Cup countdown clock on the Doha seafront early Sunday.
+"It seems to have been all we have read about in recent weeks," said Ringo Gonzalez, an Ecuadoran based in Germany, who was among fans gathered at the World Cup countdown clock on the Doha seafront on Sunday.

-Many star players were still involved for their European clubs on Sunday in the final matches before the season is paused for the World Cup.
+But many star players, including Messi and Kylian Mbappe at Paris Saint-Germain were still involved in European club contests on Sunday before heading to the World Cup.

-Lionel Messi, Neymar and Kylian Mbappe were all named in the starting lineup for Paris Saint-Germain against Auxerre in Ligue 1.

-In Doha port, the giant newly built cruise ship, MSC Europa, was to be officially named on Sunday before it welcomes thousands of World Cup fans.
+Qatar is predicting more than one million fans will be in the smallest country to host a World Cup, and many have arrived.

+Qatar Airways chief executive Akbar al-Baker said that all flights were full for the World Cup.

+The ship's casino was to be closed while it was in port.

-Three cruise ships will house up to 10,000 fans and MSC said the Europa was fully booked for the first two weeks of the 29-day tournament.
+MSC said that the three ships are fully booked for the first two weeks of the 29-day tournament.

 On land, barriers have gone up on main streets and around metro stations and stadiums as security forces brace for the football invasion.

-Organisers say that 2.9 million of the 3.1 million tickets have been sold and scores of hopeful fans waited outside the FIFA ticketing centre hoping that scarce tickets become available for top games.
+Organisers say 2.9 million of the 3.1 million tickets have been sold and scores of hopeful fans waited outside the FIFA ticket centre hoping that scarce passes become available for top games.

 Matthew Coleman, an Australian living in Doha, and his Dutch friend Gijs Beenker, left empty-handed because there were no "interesting" matches available.